lucieyarish/customer-subscription-managment/README.md

 #### Viewing Database Data
 * Dummy data are automatically seeded into an in-memory database (H2).
 If you wish to view the data in a console, open your browser and navigate to **localhost:8080/h2-console**

-* When the console GUI loads, leave everything the way it is, and make sure that the **JDBC URL** value is set to: **jdbc:h2:mem:test**.
+* When the console GUI loads, leave everything the way it is, and make sure that the **JDBC URL** value is set to: **jdbc:h2:mem:test** and click "Connect"

 #### Trying API Calls
-To test the application endpoints, open the Postman app on your machine, paste the JSON sample data below to the request body and send GET request to **localhost:8080/customers**.
+To test the application endpoints, open the Postman app on your machine and send GET request to **localhost:8080/customers**.
 By doing so, you can view all customers currently saved in the database.

 ## Tech Stack and Tools Used<a name="techstack"></a>
 ### Tech Stack